A tower to the sky based on a Frank Lloyd Wright design, built on a corner in north Scottsdale

 In the late 1950s, when Arizona planned to build a new Capitol building, Frank Lloyd Wright submitted an unsolicited design.
 Wright’s “Oasis in the Desert” would have been a large complex including fountains, reflecting pools, shopping and gathering areas set inside the desert beauty of Papago Park.
 It also featured a large blue spire reaching into the clouds.
 The Legislature turned down Wright’s design and “Oasis in the Desert” was never built.
 A model is on display at Taliesin West

 The developers of the Promenade retail and dining complex received approval to build the spire in a small park at the corner of their site.

-The small park features a covered seating area, fountains, and sculptures by Taliesin Fellow Heloise Crista.
+A small park at the foot of the Spire features a covered seating area, fountains, and sculptures by Taliesin Fellow Heloise Crista.

 Impressive by day, the tower becomes stunning at night.
 Illuminated internally, it is visible for miles.

 PIN FOR LATER